 Safety is the primary focus of the Swim organizers.

 Watch for the large orange buoys (tetrahedrons) along the swim lane, and the orange banners at the Boatslip finish line.
 The Pilgrim Monument should be slightly to your right when swimming.

 The Provincetown Rescue Squad is on hand at the finish line as well as our medical team; dozens of kayakers are an important link in the safety chain as well as a contingent of lifeguards on boards, safety boaters, the Provincetown Harbormaster and the US Coast Guard.
-We provide snacks and hot tea before and after the swim and the Boatslip provides hot showers to those determined in need by the Rescue Squad and medical team.
+We provide snacks and hot tea before and after the swim and the Boatslip provides hot showers to those determined in need by the Rescue Squad and our medical team.